Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/README.md

 # Signoffs
-This folder contains the signoffs of all subsystems.
+This folder contains the approved signoffs of all subsystems.
+This is a representation of the ideal state of the completed project.